asappayani/harmoniq/README.md

 # Emotion-Based Music Recommendation App

 ## Overview
-This application is a hackathon project submitted for TAMUHack 2025.
+This application is a 24-hour hackathon project submitted for TAMUHack 2025.
 This project uses **facial expressions** and **text-based mood inputs** to recommend music that matches the user's emotional state.
 It combines AI-powered emotion detection with music recommendations from the Spotify API.

-If you'd like to see a demo, visit https://devpost.com/software/blah-9fw307?ref_content=my-projects-tab&ref_feature=my_projects

 ---